 Out of all the tenants we have screened, we have never had to evict a tenant that we have placed….

 Nor has a tenant that we screened ever caused more damage to the unit than their security deposit covered.

 And during the pandemic not one of our tenants reached out to us with a difficulty in paying their rent.

 We were ready for it and created protocols for it; but It simply didn’t come up.

 Think about that….

-The number one landlord fear is evictions.
-The second landlord fear is: tenant-caused damage to their property.
+The number one landlord fear has to be evictions.
+The second landlord fear has to be: tenant-caused damage to their property.

-By the end of this tenant screening podcast, hopefully this property manager skill will also be your skill.
+And by the end of this tenant screening podcast, hopefully this property manager level skill will be yours.

 And once you master tenant screening you will quickly move on to the next important thing for a rental property owner to focus on.